eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

         return {"success": True, "result": "example"}

-The first argument of the ``job`` function is ``payload``: it is a dictionary that contains the results of all jobs that have already been executed.
+The first argument of the ``job`` function is ``payload``: it is a dictionary that contains the results of all services that have already been executed.

-If we consider the aforementioned workflow, the job ``process_payload1`` receives the variable ``payload`` that contains the results of all other jobs in the workflow (because it is the last one to be executed).
+If we consider the aforementioned workflow, the job ``process_payload1`` receives the variable ``payload`` that contains the results of all other services in the workflow (because it is the last one to be executed).

 It can access the results with the ``get_result`` function, that takes two arguments:

-- job (mandatory): the name of the job whose result you want to retrieve
+- service (mandatory): the name of the service whose result you want to retrieve
-- device (optional): if the job has device targets, you can specify a device in case you want to get the result of the job for a specific device.
+- device (optional): if the service has device targets, you can specify a device in case you want to get the result of the service for a specific device.

 ::

-    def get_result(self, job: str, device: Optional[str] = None) -> dict:
+    def get_result(self, service: str, device: Optional[str] = None) -> dict:
         ...
         return result

-You should access the result of previous jobs with the ``get_result`` function.
+You should access the result of previous services with the ``get_result`` function.
 Examples:

 - ``get_result("get_facts")``